 - Complete the Cost of Attendance Adjustment Form if you would like eligibility for additional aid for expenses like child care, laptop purchases, or costs for software.

 - Complete the Special Circumstance Form for situations that require a financial review, like reduction of income due to divorce or death of a spouse or a parent, change in household size due to pregnancy, unusual medical expenses or a loss of income greater than 16 consecutive weeks.
 Prior to starting your review, you will be asked to complete your FAFSA and the Verification Process.
-Special circumstances will be accepted until October 16 for Fall and until March 6 for Spring.
-Any special circumstances submitted after the deadline(s) may be unable to be processed.

 How do I submit my special circumstances for review?